Input

 TIP

-will render an eye icon to the right of input clicking on which allows toggling masking the input value on and off.
-Defaults to false
+When passing type="password", setting showPasswordMaskToggle to true will render an eye icon to the right of input clicking on which allows toggling masking the input value on and off.
+Defaults to false.

 <KInput